csoderberg/OSF-Curriculum/Introduction.md

 ## Section Outline
 * Discuss evidence for low levels of reproducibilty

 Over the past few years there has been a growing concern that many of the findings in the published literature may now replicate.
+There is evidence from a broad range of fields, including cancer biology, psychology, and political science, that the published literature may not be as reliable as we would like to believe.
+Now, in the last few years there have been a few very high profile fraud cases, but what I’m talking about here is not fraud.
+What I’m talking about is research practices that have become standard practice in many fields leading to scientists producing research that is harder to reproduce and replicate.

 * What is reproducibility?